Delicious moments are better shared!

 Storage

 Freeze arroz con leche to last a few more weeks, and defrost before serving.
+To freeze it without freezer burn, store it in an airtight container, leaving room for the rice mixture to expand, so don’t overfill the container.

 Reheating

-For a cold bowl of arroz con leche, you can defrost it after freezing or serve cold right out of the fridge.
+For a cold bowl of arroz con leche, you can defrost it after freezing or serve it cold right out of the fridge.

 Step 1